 As of the date of this Annual Report on Form 10-K, we have not generated any product sales.
 We do not know when, or if, we will generate revenue from product sales.
 We will not generate significant revenue from product sales unless and until we obtain regulatory approval and commercialize one of our current or future product candidates.
 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses, and general overhead costs.
-Moreover, as a result of the termination of the Sanofi Agreement, which was effective on May 8, 2017, we exercised our right to acquire the development programs under the Sanofi Agreement.
-This exercise itself did not require the payment of any consideration to Sanofi.
-We are solely responsible for performing and funding any development and clinical trial activities relating to further development of vaccine candidates that we choose to undertake after the termination date of the agreement.
 We expect that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
 We are subject to risks in the development of our products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 We expect that we will need substantial additional funding to support our continuing operations.

-As of December 31, 2018 and December 31, 2017, we had an accumulated deficit of \$280.4 million and \$216.9 million, respectively.
-The Company anticipates operating losses to continue for the foreseeable future due to, among other things, costs related to research, development of its product candidates, conducting preclinical studies and clinical trials, and its administrative organization.
-The Company will require substantial additional financing to fund its operations and to continue to execute its strategy, and the Company will pursue a range of options to secure additional capital.
-These conditions raise substantial doubt about its ability to continue as a going concern within one year after the date that the financial statements are issued.
+As of December 31, 2019 and December 31, 2018, we had an accumulated deficit of \$335.8 million and \$280.4 million, respectively.
+We anticipate operating losses to continue for the foreseeable future due to, among other things, costs related to research, development of our product candidates, conducting preclinical studies and clinical trials, and our administrative organization.
+We will require substantial additional financing to fund our operations and to continue to execute our strategy, and we will pursue a range of options to secure additional capital.